confluentinc/demo-scene/confluent-connector-github-demo/README.md

 <img width="1459" alt="click Add Cloud Environment on the top right" src="https://user-images.githubusercontent.com/54046179/220384774-b7518172-d674-4f92-ab80-6b4ac7aa6cf4.png">

 Name your environment 'github_data' and click 'Create'.
 Note: If you're prompted to select a Stream Governance package, do it and accept the default free option.
+This will help enable the automatic schema registry that the GitHub connector will need to use.

 On your cluster page, click 'Create cluster on my own' or 'Create cluster'.